top of page

 Substance Abuse/Addiction

-1. Substance abuse: Substance abuse refers to the harmful or excessive use of substances such as alcohol, drugs (both illicit and prescription), or other substances that can lead to negative consequences.
-Substance abuse involves the recurrent use of substances in a way that can impair a person's physical and mental health, social functioning, and overall well-being.
-It is typically characterized by the inability to control or stop substance use despite negative consequences.
+1. Substance abuse: Substance abuse refers to the harmful or excessive use of substances such as alcohol, drugs, or other substances that can lead to negative consequences.

 Contact